JohnMurray/laces/README.md

 goals that I'd like this project to achieve and maintain.
 They are as
 follows:

-+ Be package-able in Gem form
++ ~~Be package-able in Gem form~~
 + Offer a platform for gem dependency-analysis and visualization
 + Function as a useful analytics tool
-+ Provide semi-live results via continuous processing.
++ Provide semi-live results via continuous processing via a web-interface

 For more explanation about each goal, see `docs/GOALS_ROADMAP.md`